jeryhhjdfjlive/jeryhhjdfjlive.github.io/_posts/2018-12-24-Add-Remove-Items-From-Array.md

 ---
-title: "PowerShell add or remove elements from an Array"
+title: "How to Easily Add or Remove Items in a PowerShell Array (Step-by-Step Guide)"
-excerpt: "Learn how to create you can add and remove elements from a PowerShell array through the use of list objects."
+excerpt: Learn how to add and remove elements from a PowerShell array using list objects."
 categories:
   - PowerShell
 tags: